 First Data’s Role

 Wells Fargo offers credit card processing in conjunction with First Data, one of the largest credit card processors in the United States.
-First Data declined to comment on the lawsuit.
+However, First Data declined to comment on the lawsuit.

 It’s important to note that not all First Data accounts are with Wells Fargo.
 If you use First Data for credit card processing and did not go through Wells Fargo to secure it, you may not be affected by these allegations.